Bounding Pinch Point Schemes of Projected Surfaces: Introduction

-Theorem \ref{thm:ppbound} is proved as Corollary \ref{cor:ppbound} in the text.
+In this paper, we prove the stronger Theorem \ref{thm:ppbound}, in which the embedded surface $X\subset\P^N$ is replaced by an arbitrary uncrumpled map $\phi:X\to\P^N$; see Definition \ref{def:uncrumpled}.
+This extends the usual setting of maps obtained from embedded surfaces by linear projection.
+The broader formulation is also well adapted to our inductive use of general inner projections.

 The rest of the paper will proceed as follows.
-In Section \ref{sec:defncon}, we will list out the specific definitions, hypotheses and conventions which we will use throughout the rest of the paper, along with some preliminary results which we will need later on.
-Section \ref{sec:mainproof} will house the actual proof for Theorem \ref{thm:ppbound}, preceded by a series of constituent lemmas.
-In Section \ref{sec:generalization}, we give a generalization of our result which classifies, for $N$ large enough, the surfaces which have a near-minimal pinch point scheme length.
-Finally, in Section \ref{sec:futurework} we present some other possible generalizations and outstanding curiosities.
+In Section \ref{sec:defncon}, we list out the specific definitions, hypotheses and conventions used throughout the rest of the paper, along with some preliminary results needed later on.
+Section \ref{sec:mainproof} contains the proof for Theorem \ref{thm:ppbound}, preceded by a series of constituent lemmas.
+In Section \ref{sec:generalization}, we generalize our result to classify, for $N$ large enough, the surfaces which have a near-minimal pinch point scheme length.
+Finally, in Section \ref{sec:futurework} we discuss future directions.
+Our work points to many natural problems in the geometry of projective varieties, and we hope interested readers will pursue them in the future.